-DMS 244 ECHO CLINICAL III (6 CR)
+DMS 246 ECHO Clinical III ( 3 CR)

-In this course, students will attend a supervised clinical experience in an echo lab at an approved medical facility.
+In this course, students will attend a supervised clinical experience in an echo lab at an approved clinical education center.
 This course provides hands-on experience at an advanced level of cardiac imaging and use of cardiovascular equations.
 Interpretation skills will apply.
-Successful completion of scanning proficiencies is required to graduate from the program.
-This clinical course is the final course in a sequence of three, and the final objective to be met is successful, independent performance and evaluation of the complete adult echocardiogram.
+Successful completion of scanning competencies is required to graduate from the program.
+This clinical course is the final course in a sequence of three.
+The final objectives for the student to demonstrate are the skills required of the entry-level cardiac sonographer (independent performance and evaluation of the complete adult echocardiogram)

-Prerequisite: DMS 148 Corequisite: DMS 240
+Prerequisite: DMS-146 COrequistie: DMS 240

-DMS 265 VASCULAR CLINICAL II (4 CR)
+DMS 271 VASCULAR ULTRASOUND II (3 CR)

-This course is a continuation of DMS 161.
-Students receive 300-plus hours of supervised clinical experience in an approved vascular laboratory.
-It also provides hands-on experiences in basic and advanced color Doppler imaging (CDI), hemodynamics, segmental pressures and duplex sonography.
+This course continues with DMS 171.
+Students receive at least 384 hours of supervised clinical experience in an approved vascular laboratory.
+It also provides hands-on experience in basic and advanced color Doppler imaging (CDI), hemodynamics, segmental pressures and duplex sonography.
 Students are instructed and supervised by registered vascular technologists.
-Completion of clinical competencies required to complete this course.